This is the kind of access you came to D.C. for.

-The guiding principle of GU Politics is that “Public Service is a good thing.
-Politics can be too.”
 The goal of the Mentorship Program is to connect students with leaders in politics and public service–the practitioners who are actively engaged in the real world of politics.

-Check back soon for more information about our Fall 2017 program.
+Check back in fall 2020 for more information on next year’s program.

 Mentors and students are asked to meet monthly between January and June.
 We ask that mentors find opportunities for students to “shadow” their work and engage with students about their career goals.
 A best practices guide is given to mentors to help navigate the program.